+CAUTION: Only enter the top-level devices, such as: Recording Servers, Access Control Nodes and similar.
+There is no need to provide an infinite list of devices.

-(optional) - only add devices here if there are certain known hardware devices that are supported by the subsystem that will not work with the driver.
+devices here if there are certain known hardware devices that are system that will not work with the driver.

-Name Name/model of the incompatible device.
+Name/model of the incompatible device.

-Supported SDK Version
+ion

-Name lame Name of the SDK.
+Name of the SDK.

-Sdk Installation Location Opens a collection editor In the editor you can add multiple install locations.
+Opens a collection editor In the editor you can add multiple install locations.
 Options available: None, Client, Server, VideoExportServer, ConnectionManagerStreamingServer

 Opens a collection editor.
 In the editor you can add SDK limitations.
-A limitation has these properties:

-Sdk Limitations Item - The limitation itself.
+A limitation has these properties: Item - The limitation itself.
 The information is used in SDK Details table, Limitations section.
 Name - This property is only used in the Driver Designer itself, to help recognize collection items.

-Version Enter the supported SDK version range.
+Enter the supported SDK version range.

-Supported Subsystem
+n

-Additional Info Document Path to a document containing additional information about the subsystem.
+Path to a document containing additional information about the subsystem.
 You can insert subsystem diagrams, building blocks and explanations to include in the Functionality document.

-Description Description of the subsystem.
+Description of the subsystem.

-Document Links Any reference documents, such as SDK/API documentation and so on.
+Any reference documents, such as SDK/API documentation and so on.

-Name Name of the subsystem.
+Name of the subsystem.

-Versions Compatible subsystem versions.
+Compatible subsystem versions.